OpenCloning/OpenCloning-submission/docs/index.md

     | pYTK002 | 65109      |          | Chloramphenicol | A / 2 |             |
     | pYTK003 | 65110      |          | Chloramphenicol | A / 3 |             |

     > Note how the columns `category` (see above what category represents) and `description` (the name of the part that the plasmid contains) are empty.
-We cannot get this information from AddGene 😢, and you may have to fill those by hand, but we can sometimes get this information from the publication, see next section.
+We cannot get this information from Addgene 😢, and you may have to fill those by hand, but we can sometimes get this information from the publication, see next section.

 3. Load the tsv file you downloaded into the submission template:
    * Go to the `Sequence` sheet in the example submission, select the cell `A2`.